skovy/skovy.dev/content/blog/codemod-workflow/index.md

 Second, the arguments are being logged to the console.
 This is going to be very noisy and almost impossible to determine the most used.
-For this, I commonly create a global object and increment counters for different values.
+For this, we can create a global object and increment counters for different values.
 In this case, since we care about two parameter values, an array with two corresponding objects can be added with logic